Sleep Hormones: Understanding the Balance for Overall Well-Being

 Indeed, lifestyle habits significantly influence sleep hormones.

-Nicotine withdrawal can disrupt sleep patterns, whilst excessive consumption impacts melatonin levels adversely, both leading to imbalances in the body’s natural sleep-wake cycle.
+Nicotine withdrawal can disrupt sleep patterns, whilst excessive alcohol consumption impacts melatonin levels adversely, both leading to imbalances in the body’s natural sleep-wake cycle.

 How do sleep hormones change as we age?